 • This root veggie is full of anthocyanins, Vitamin C, and Vitamin A. Look for it in specialty grocery stores or at farmers markets.

-10 Bonus Purple Fruits
+10 Purple Fruits to Consider

 In addition to the 15 purple vegetables listed above, here are 10 bonus fruits that have a natural purple colour.